 The majority of shipments will receive the ‘May Proceed’ message.
 A good compliance history with the CPSC increases that possibility.

-The CPSC will issue a manifest hold for shipments of higher interest, such as those under stricter regulations.
+The CPSC will issue a manifest hold for shipments of higher interest, such as those under strict regulations.
 The review process for CPSC holds is separate from standard manifest holds.
 More information on resolving CPSC holds can be found on our other page.

 Want to ensure your critical import data stays secure?
 File a CBP Confidentiality Request.